 OK, yes, we would say this.
 But listen: online booking really is a hugely attractive plus point for your business, and the proof is in the pudding.
 It’s one of those unavoidable quirks of modern life that we all have pretty similar working hours, which means that by the time we have the opportunity to book things, everyone else is off-duty too.
 Not so with online booking, which lets your customer book any time of the day or night, even when your business is closed.
 That means your business has an automatic advantage over every single one of your competitors without online booking.

 5. You reminded them

 Anecdote corner: recently I was thinking I needed to get my eyes tested, but I kept putting it off as you do with non-urgent not-so-fun jobs.
-Then one day I got a text from Specsavers telling me I was due for an eye test and I could book online, which I promptly did.
+Then one day I got a text from my opticians telling me I was due for an eye test and I could book online, which I promptly did.
 It was easy, quick, and there was no excuse for me not to do it since it was made so simple.
 Now I have peace of mind that my eyes still work fine and I didn’t drag out this minor task for months on end.

 The moral of the story is that a little reminder can go a long way, and far from being an annoyance it can often provide the most convenient opportunity to take action.
 It might just be the reason your customer is there with you today.
 Reminders go hand in hand with online booking, as we’ve seen, and together the two make a formidable pair when it comes to converting customers.
 If you’re not already doing this, you can try it for yourself with a free Appointedd trial and see the difference it makes.